 - Easier for DIY installations

-However, if you're building a large system (like a mobile office or family setup), 24V systems can reduce current and wire size.
+But if you're building a large system (like a mobile office or family setup), 24V systems can reduce current and wire size.
 The tradeoff?
-More complexity and limited compatibility.
-At The Vansmith, we usually recommend 12V systems for simplicity and proven reliability.
+More moving parts and fewer things that work with it.

 How Many Amp-Hours of Battery Do You Really Need?

 The golden question: How much power do I need for van life?
+Here’s a basic guess for a single traveler or couple:

 Appliance |